bradford415/CALM/README.md

 # Classification Algorithm for Labeled Matrices
 A multilayer perceptron (MLP) neural network used to classify labels using biological features such as gene expression or genotypes.
-Because many biological tools output matrices with the features as rows and sample number as columns, this proejct takes the same format.

-The goal of this project is to create a 'general purpose classifier' that will learn the labels supplied to it using continous or discrete data.
+This project aims to create a 'general purpose classifier' that will label continous or discrete data using supervised learning.
 The project will take two files, a sample file and label file, and hyperparamteters specified by the user as command-line arguments.
 Some of these hyperparamters include, batch size, learning rate, test split, continuous or discrete data, etc. Because no dataset is exactly the same, more command-line options will likely need to be added, such as number of hidden layers/neurons, to fully optimize this general purpose classifer.

 Currently, this project only supports continuous data which is being classified into 3 or more labels.